TCattd/Fuerte-WP/README.md

 Install the plugin.
 Activate it.

-Set up a copy of the ```wp-config-fuerte.php``` file with your desired settings.
+Set up a copy of the ```config-sample/wp-config-fuerte.php``` file with your desired settings.
 Edit and tweak the configuration array as needed.

 Upload your tweaked ```wp-config-fuerte.php``` file to your WordPress's root directory.
 This usually is where your wp-config.php file resides.
 WP-Fuerte will not run at all if ```wp-config-fuerte.php``` file doesn't exist in that location.